Ruelle-Pollicott Resonances of Stochastic Systems in Reduced State Space. Part II: Stochastic Hopf Bifurcation: Small-noise approximation of the RP resonances,

-To conclude, let us emphasize the difference in structure between the mixing spectrum associated with the stable {\mk steady state} for $\delta < \delta_c$ and the one associated with the limit cycle for $\delta > \delta_c$.
+To conclude, let us emphasize the difference in structure between the RP spectrum associated with the stable {\mk steady state} for $\delta < 0$ and the one associated with the limit cycle for $\delta > 0$.
 While the eigenvalues have nonvanishing imaginary parts in both cases (\ref{eq:eigValFPSub}) and (\ref{eq:eigValOrbit}), which must result in peaks in the power spectrum, the triangular structure for the {\mk steady state} and the parabolic structure for the limit cycle, as shown in Fig.~\ref{fig:artMixingEigVal}-(c) and Fig.~\ref{fig:artMixingEigVal}-(d), allow one to discriminate between stochastically forced linear oscillations and nonlinear oscillations with phase diffusion.
-This is also true regarding the eigenfunctions, given by {\mk the formulas} (\ref{eq:complexHermite}) and (\ref{eq:eigvecHarmonic}), which in the case of the {\mk steady state} (and to zeroth order) are the product of different polynomials by harmonics with a different sensitivity to the twist factor $\beta$.
-These effects will be illustrated in the applications of Part III, with a discussion of their use to characterize the nature of the dynamics of complex oscillatory systems.
-It remains unknown, however, how the mixing spectrum should behave at the bifurcation.
+This is also true regarding the eigenfunctions, given by {\mk the formulas} (\ref{eq:complexHermite}) and (\ref{eq:eigvecHarmonic}), which in the case of the {\mk steady state} (and to zeroth order) are the product of different polynomials by harmonics with a different sensitivity to the twist factor $\tilde \beta = \beta / \kappa$.
+These effects will be illustrated in the applications of the third part of this contribution~\cite{tantet_ruellepollicott_2019}, with a discussion of their use to characterize the nature of the dynamics of complex oscillatory systems.
+The investigation of the RP spectrum at the bifurcation does not follow the reasoning above.
+Instead, we numerically investigate mixing at the bifurcation in the following Section~\ref{sec:numericalHopf}.

-\section{Mixing at the bifurcation point: numerical results}
+\section{Mixing at the bifurcation point: Numerical results}

-Close to the bifurcation point, the small noise-expansions of the previous Section \ref{sec:smallNoiseExpansion} are not valid anymore.
-Indeed, for $\delta = \delta_c = 0$, it is clear that the deterministic drift $-r^3$ at the nonhyperbolic fixed point at the origin yields no linear contribution, so that the previous procedure cannot be applied.
-A complementary numerical analysis of the BKE is thus performed to study the mixing spectrum at the critical point and to test the range of validity of the analytical results of the previous Section \ref{sec:smallNoiseExpansion}.
+Close to the bifurcation point, the small noise-expansions of the previous Section~\ref{sec:smallNoiseExpansion} are no longer valid since the linear term in $\delta$ vanishes and the rescaling of time in terms of this parameter is no longer possible.
+We thus perform a complementary numerical analysis of the Kolmogorov equation to study the RP spectrum at the critical point and test the range of validity of the analytical formulas of the previous Section~\ref{sec:smallNoiseExpansion}.